 About the Program

 This Program teaches you how to monitor the heart rhythms of hospitalized patients using electrocardiograms.
 The Program is 15 weeks in length, including a one-week break.

 Monitor Surveillance Program

 Monitor Surveillance Technicians observe patient telemetry monitors and interpret basic cardiac rhythms.
 Then they report their findings to the nurse and/or physician.
-It’s a perfect career for someone who enjoys being a step removed from the action and observing audiovisual displays rather than providing direct patient care.
+It’s a perfect career for someone who enjoys helping others from a distance, by observing audiovisual displays rather than providing direct patient care.

 As a Monitor Surveillance Technician, you’ll be responsible for observing electrocardiographic (EKG) information for multiple clients with diverse backgrounds, ages, and cardiovascular healthcare needs.
-This is a critical position in Sentara Healthcare.
+This is a critical position at Sentara.

 Your Educational Experience

 As a student, you’ll learn in classrooms, practical application, clinical settings, and online, thanks to the College’s emphasis on hybrid learning.
 You’ll learn material when it’s convenient for you, then come together in class to discuss what you’ve learned; or in practical application, where you’ll apply that knowledge.
 You’ll gain 234 hours of hands-on experience along the way.
 So you’ll graduate uniquely prepared for one of the most challenging and rewarding careers anywhere.
 This approach to education is what makes Sentara College of Health Sciences one of the top healthcare schools in the region, and will set you apart from all others.

 Classes are held two days per week.
 Clinical time is completed in the final six weeks of the Program.
 Twenty-four hours of clinical time are required per week, with various shifts available to choose from.
 Peninsula students may have clinical opportunities on the Peninsula upon request.

 With 84 lecture hours, 90 practical application hours, and 144 clinical hours, you will be well prepared to be a competent, caring, self-directed member of the healthcare team.

 Monitor Surveillance at a Glance

-- Daytime, evening, or overnight clinical hours are possible during the final 6 weeks
+- Daytime, evening, or overnight clinical hours are possible during the final six weeks

 - The Program is offered twice per year in January and August

 - 234 hours of hands-on experience, including classwork, practical application, and clinicals

 - High school diploma or GED required to apply